From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Conclusion and future plans

 \subsubsection{New environments}

-After that we plan to proceed to experimenting with more complex benchmarks, focusing on themes of treacherous turn, cooperation, interruptibility, and side-effects, among other related problems.
-Currently, at least 12 new experiments are in the planning phase, some are already implemented.
+After that, the author plans to proceed to experimenting with more complex benchmarks, focusing on themes of treacherous turn, cooperation, interruptibility, and side effects, among other related problems.
+Currently, at least 12 new experiments are in the planning phase, some have already been implemented.

 We’re also planning on expanding the complexity of the environment to produce confounding factors.
-These can be added dynamically at training and test time to test the robustness of the model.
-If an AGI is published, we can then create an extended sandbox for benchmarking that works in a more realistic environment.
-We plan to do this via the following noisy variables:
+These can be dynamically added at training and test time to test the robustness of the model.
+If an AGI is published, it is then possible to create an extended sandbox for benchmarking that works in a more realistic environment.
+The author plans to do this through the following noisy variables: